Program length: 1 semester (3-4 months)

 This program gives students the hands-on administrative experience they need in a health care and administrative setting.
 It provides an opportunity to complete an unpaid administrative internship as part of their required education.

-Summer 2021 internship application timeline
+Summer 2021 Administrative Internship application timeline

 Apply between: Jan.
 27 - Feb.
 7, 2021